saltinefarmer/Linear-Probing-Hash-Table/README.md

 The textbook used for this course was Algorithms(4th Edition), authored by Robert Sedgewick and Kevin Wayne.

-copy link references / citations into the readme Include textbooks in references
-Instructions on how to run the code (IDE that supports C specifically for hashtable and ls, packages needed)

 ## Instructions
 This code does not require any additional files or packages to be run.
 However, it has no main method, and will not produce anything of value if run independently.
 It is designed to be utilized by programs in other files.